 David Cook, chief information security officer at Databricks, added that any company using public clouds needs to leverage the security tools offered by cloud companies as well as their own.

-are examples of companies that needed to have better security services that could alert teams in the event of a multipronged attack or anomalies.
+Many of the recent breaches are examples of companies that needed to have better security services that could alert teams in the event of a multipronged attack or anomalies.